Financial lawyer to represent China's Gu in murder trial

-HEFEI, China (Reuters) - The woman at the heart of China’s most politically sensitive trial in three decades is set to be defended on a murder charge by a state-appointed lawyer with meager experience in criminal cases, leaving little doubt she will be convicted.
+HEFEI, China, Aug 9 (Reuters) - The woman at the heart of China’s most politically sensitive trial in three decades is set to be defended on a murder charge by a state-appointed lawyer with meagre experience in criminal cases, leaving little doubt she will be convicted.

 Gu Kailai, wife of ousted Chinese politician Bo Xilai, is to go on trial on Thursday for the murder last year of an expatriate British businessman in a case many Chinese see as a campaign to ruin Bo, an ambitious populist who made powerful enemies.